edward-rana/rd-data/README.md

 - Depending on jquery will be removed soon.

 - To load rd-parts from server ( Library using jquery ajax request to the server for file )
-- If a rd-parts-file can access from site url 'https://example.com/rd-parts/rd-file1.php' or multiple files 'https://example.com/rd-parts/rd-file2.php', 'https://example.com/rd-parts/rd-file3.php'.
+- If a rd-parts-file can be accessed from site url 'https://example.com/rd-parts/rd-file1.php' or multiple files 'https://example.com/rd-parts/rd-file2.php', 'https://example.com/rd-parts/rd-file3.php'.

   #### There are methods to load those files